Excused Absences and Approved Exam Extensions

 How to Obtain an Excused Absence

-In order to obtain an excused absence, request a make-up exam, or request an exam extension (including IMS exams, OSCEs and Shelf exams), please first contact your Academy Director (in the preclinical years) or Clerkship Coordinator (for required clerkships in the clinical years) via email.
-Both to maximize your own learning and to help course leaders and administrators with their planning, please request approval as far in advance as possible, two weeks at a minimum.
+In order to obtain an excused absence, please submit a "request for an excused absence" on the Canvas website.
+Both to maximize your own learning and to help with planning, please request approval as far in advance as possible, two weeks at a minimum.
+If granted an excused absence, students must then notify their small group leader(s) and complete required make-up work.
+This work will be assigned by Dr. Dumenco (Year 1), Dr. George (Year 2), or Ms. Noguchi (Doctoring).
 In the case of illness, an absence will be approved retroactively with appropriate documentation.
-Please make sure to provide the required note from Health Services or your healthcare provider to your Academy Director/Clerkship Coordinator within two days of your return.
+Please make sure to provide the required note from Health Services or your healthcare provider to Lisa Blangeard in the Office of Medical Education within two days of your return.

-Absences from clinical electives (vs. required clerkships) need to be arranged directly with the course leader.
-If a student misses more than a few days, the student may ask for the elective to be shortened and only receive credit for the weeks attended (for example, 3 weeks instead of 4).
+Absences from clinical electives (vs. required clerkships) need to be arranged directly with the course leader and adhere to the excused absence policy.
+If a student misses extensive time, they may not receive credit for the elective.

 A pattern of repeated absences may be brought to the attention of the Associate Dean for Medical Education.